To get big things done, let small bad things happen

-I’ve long believed our culture has it backwards when it comes to retirement.
-Why work myself to death during my youth and save all the fun until I’m old, less energetic and less mobile?
-Worse, what happens if I work my entire life only to drop dead at age 65, just when I’m ready to have fun?
-(Which makes leaving my job to backpack through Africa a no-brainer, right?)
+Our culture has it backwards when it comes to retirement.
+Why work myself to death during my youth and save all the fun for when I’m older, and likely less energetic and less mobile?

-Backwards, I tell you.
-So I love that Tim Ferriss echoes these sentiments in his book, The 4-Hour Workweek.
-I had low expectations for this read because friends told me Ferris was a scam — and I see their point.
-The book title in itself feels scammy because there’s no way I’m going to get my workload down only work four hours a week.
+Tim Ferriss echoes these sentiments in his book, The 4-Hour Workweek.
+I had low expectations for this read because, well, there’s no way I’m going to get my workload down only work four hours a week.

 But the themes in this book resonated with me.
 And compared with most books on this topic, which tend to be short, punchy and so general that they’re not helpful, Ferris’ book includes lots of gems that I’ve already begun to implement in my own life.

 Ferriss writes about the phenomenon of working for work’s sake, of putting in 40-hour (or 80-hour) weeks just because everyone else does, even if your work doesn’t require it or if — gasp — you don’t want to.
 Essentially, he accuses our nation of in-the-box thinking when it comes to work and making money.

 “Fifteen to thirty years of soul-crushing work has been accepted as the default path,” Ferriss writes.
 “What is the pot of gold that justifies spending the best years of your life hoping for happiness in the last?”